joncampbell123/dosbox-rewrite/REWRITE-TASKS/Video-standard-crtc-model.md

 Monitor emulation may emulate newer CRTs that blank the display if the signal is out of range as modern CRTs will do.

 Monitor emulation may emulate LCD flat panel display quirks as well, if desired.

+Monitor emulation, if the user wants the raster beyond active display and border, should use hsync/vsync to center the active display (bordered by blanking and border color) as a CRT monitor would do.

 # Standard video display model: EDID and sense pin emulation.